 5. Store each vegetable according to its needs.

 Apples and pears can be stored in boxes.
 They give off gasses that will turn vegetables bitter, as they are ripening.
 I store these boxes on a table outside of my cold storage area, away from other vegetables.
 Traditionally they were one of the main root cellaring fruits, but in homes, it is recommended to keep them separate from root vegetables and squash.
+Use smaller storage containers when possible, a box of apples is easier to scan and sort for spoliage regularly compared to say, a garbage can.

 6. Properly cure each vegetable before storage